FreakyJay1/CounterPulse/Readme.md

 ### **The Solution: CounterPulse**

 **CounterPulse** is a lightweight, offline-first Progressive Web App (PWA) designed specifically for the needs of informal traders.
-It replaces guesswork with data, empowering any small business owner to manage their inventory, track sales, and see their real-time profit—all from a basic smartphone, with or without an internet connection.
+It replaces guesswork with data, empowering any small business owner to manage their inventory, track sales, and see their real-time profit—all from a desktop or laptop, with or without an internet connection.

 ### **Key Features (MVP)**

 -   📲 **Offline-First Reliability:** The app works flawlessly without an internet connection.
 All sales and stock updates are saved locally and synced securely to the cloud when the user is back online.
+-   🖥️ **Desktop-First Experience:** Designed for desktop and laptop use—optimized layouts, mouse/keyboard navigation, and external barcode scanner support make it easy to use on any computer.
+-   🔍 **Barcode Scanning:** Use an external barcode scanner or manual entry for product barcodes in sales and inventory.
 -   📈 **Simple Profit Dashboard:** At a glance, users can see their daily/weekly profit, total revenue, and best-selling items, turning raw sales data into business intelligence.
 -   🔔 **Smart Low-Stock Alerts:** CounterPulse automatically highlights products that are running low, helping owners reorder in time and never miss a sale.

--   📦 **Barcode Scanning:** Uses the phone's camera to quickly add new items or log sales, dramatically speeding up the checkout and stock-taking process.
+### **Desktop Experience**

+- Optimized for desktop and laptop screens with responsive layouts.
+- Supports external barcode scanners for quick product lookup and sales.
+- Installable as a PWA for a native-like experience on desktops.
+- Works offline and syncs data when back online.

 ### **Technology Stack**